oracle/fmw-kubernetes/docs-source/content/oig/configure-ingress/ingress-nginx-setup-for-oig-domain-setup-on-K8S.md

    $ helm install governancedomain-nginx kubernetes/charts/ingress-per-domain --namespace <namespace> --values kubernetes/charts/ingress-per-domain/values.yaml
    ```

-   **Note**: The `<workdir>/samples/kubernetes/charts/ingress-per-domain/templates//nginx-ingress-k8s1.19.yaml and nginx-ingress.yaml` has `nginx.ingress.kubernetes.io/enable-access-log` set to `false`.
+   **Note**: The `<workdir>/kubernetes/charts/ingress-per-domain/templates/nginx-ingress-nonssl.yaml` has `nginx.ingress.kubernetes.io/enable-access-log` set to `false`.
 If you want to enable access logs then set this value to `true` before executing the command.
 Enabling access-logs can cause issues with disk space if not regularly maintained.

    For example: